cbenitez99/mini-pokedex-app/README.md

-# Project Template: React/Rails API
+# Mini Pokedex Clone

 ## Description

-This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Heroku.
+This project was made so that you can find and manage Pokemon!
+Includes over 1000 Pokemon to search for and see information about, and also save to your own party to manage them!

 ## Requirements